oemsayandh/oemsayandh/README.md

 # 💫 About Me:
-I'm currently on the process of getting a bachelors on cs & engineering<br>i am on hunt for finding and making the projects that common but know one knows that can be project
+I'm currently on the process of getting a bachelors on cs & engineering<br>going with the flow</br>

 ## 🌐 Socials: